debops/debops/docs/ansible/roles/debops.mosquitto/defaults-detailed.rst

   Optional.
 Password for a given user account.
 If not specified, a random password will be generated and stored in the :file:`secret/` directory in a subdirectory specified in the :envvar:`mosquitto__password_secret_path` variable.
-See debops.secret_ Ansible role documentation for more details.
+See :ref:`debops.secret` Ansible role documentation for more details.

 ``acl``
   Optional.
 Either a string, or a YAML list of entries to configure for a given